-Between the Lines comes to Plainfield South’s auditorium during April 11 through April 13.
-The musical follows Delialah McPhee, played by who comes to a new town and new school and seeks comfort in the pages of her favorite books.
-Under the guidance of Stage Director Chistopher Hueg and Assistant director Jessica Carrie the cast and crew are ready to perform a musical showcasing the complex struggles in growing up through deep and compelling characters
+Between the Lines comes to Plainfield South’s auditorium April 11 through April 13.
+The musical follows Delialah McPhee, played by junior Mila Aloisio, who comes to a new town and school and seeks comfort in the pages of her favorite books.
+Under the guidance of Stage Director Chistopher Hueg and Assistant director Jessica Carey, the cast and crew are ready to perform a musical, showcasing the complex struggles in growing up through deep and compelling characters.

 “This musical is full of some many great characters that embody what so many go through each day trying to find their place in the world.
 I have so enjoyed reconnecting with my high school self who also struggled to find my true identity and be comfortable in who I am today!
 I also love the ability to build and create a world that is always larger than life — I am thankful for an amazing production team that helps reality come to life,” said Hueg.